-This is my lean and green take on traditional Lebanese Kafta.
-Kafta is essentially a mediterranean hamburger loaded with herbs and onion, grilled up, and served with pita bread.
-Chicken Kafta is one of my absolute favorite dishes mostly because it is the easiest thing ever and the mint mixed with parsley make it feel light and when enjoyed with labneh (thick, strained yogurt) it's just divine!
+This one of my absolute favorite dishes mostly because it is the easiest thing ever and the mint mixed with parsley makes it feel light and when enjoyed with labneh (thick, strained yogurt) it's just divine!

 What is chicken kafta?

 Kafta is a Lebanese hamburger and is traditionally made with ground beef and spices.
-It is delicious served with warm pita, hummus, and labneh.
-It's a perfect weeknight dish because it's done in 30 minutes.
+It is delicious served with warm pita, hummus, and labneh (a strained yogurt sauce) It's a perfect weeknight dish because it's done in 30 minutes.

-One of the things that drew me in to this dish were the warm spices.
+One of the things that drew me into this dish was the warm Middle Eastern spices.
 Cinnamon is the BEST compliment to these burgers and is unexpected.
-Its a great step into trying Lebanese cooking and is super easy.
+It's a great step into trying Lebanese cooking and is super easy.

 What do you serve with Kafta?